wwivbbs/docs/init.md

 ***

-These are the SysOp tools and WWIV BBS settings which can be configured when you run init.exe from the command prompt.
+These are the SysOp tools and WWIV BBS settings which can be configured when you run INIT.EXE from the command prompt.

 ## General System Configuration
 **System PW**

-This is the Password you enter as well as the user password to gain SysOp level access to the BBS.
+The system password defaults to SYSOP, but you should be sure to change it to something else, hopefully something that other people will have a difficult time guessing.
+Selecting your own personalized system password prevents other people from gaining unauthorized access to your BBS.
+When you type the password it will show on screen as XXXXX.

 **System Name**